What is Power Yoga?

 What do I do before my PPY class?

 Come hydrated!
-Heated yoga works to detox and cleanse your body of toxins, so if you take a PPY class when your body is not properly hydrated, you may fee uneasy during or after class.
+Heated and power yoga works to detox and cleanse your body of toxins, so if you take a PPY class when your body is not properly hydrated, you may fee uneasy during or after class.
 Prepare for class with a protein snack, but avoid large meals less than 2 hours before class.

 What if I’m not flexible?